chenjj/CORScanner/README.md

 * **Comprehensive**.
 It covers all [the common types of CORS misconfigurations](#misconfiguration-types) we know.
 * **Flexible**.
 It supports various self-define features (e.g. file output), which is helpful for large-scale scanning.
 * 🆕 CORScanner supports installation via pip (`pip install corscanner` or `pip install cors`)
-* 🆕 CORScanner can be used a library in your project.
+* 🆕 CORScanner can be used as a library in your project.

 Two useful references for understanding CORS systematically:
 * USENIX security 18 paper: [We Still Don’t Have Secure Cross-Domain Requests: an Empirical Study of CORS](https://www.jianjunchen.com/publication/an-empirical-study-of-cors/)